VentusSynergy/EventTrackerProject/README.md

 ### * UPDATE *

-##### I have added the frontend of the project and it is now capable of doing basic CRUD using the routes created in the backend.
-The purpose of this part of the project was to get practice using Javascript.
-That being said, the only things that are on my HTML page are two empty DIV's and a background image.
-The rest of the page is being populated with Javascript.
-(To update and delete, click on the game title).
+##### Starting off with creating a front end to this project, I used JavaScript to populate the HTML and was capable of doing basic CRUD using the routes created in the backend.
+The purpose of this part of the project was to get practice using raw JavaScript.
+That being said, the only things that were on my HTML page were two empty DIV's and a background image.
+The rest of the page was being populated with JavaScript.
+After experiencing using plain JavaScript, I replaced it with Angular and things are much more organized and the code is more readable.
+When given the chance, I will prefer using Angular over JavaScript any day.

 ### Technologies/Topics Applied

-#### MySqlWorkbench, JPA, CRUD, Spring MVC, REST, DOM HTML, Javascript
+#### MySqlWorkbench, JPA, CRUD, Spring MVC, REST, DOM HTML, Javascript, Angular